Triprime/MLautomation/ML_automation/README.md

 #### 2.b.
 Create a new Project and invite each of the new users to that project
 #### 2.c.
 Write down the project ID
 ### 3. Using Mailcatcher, accept the account invitation for each user
 #### 3.a.
-Set the password for each user, using predefined user data
+Using predefined user data, set the password for each user
 #### 3.b.
 Login as each user
 ### 4. While logged in as each user, do the following:
 #### 4.a.
 For users that have permission, create a Project Template for that specific user
 #### 4.b.
-When creating each new Template, add a Task to that template, for the related user
+When creating each new Template, add a Task to that template, assigned to the related user
 #### 4.c.
 Write down the template ID